 What It's Like to Be Laurette

-Until graduating from high school two years ago, a typical day for Laurette meant waking up at 5am to prepare breakfast for the family.
+Until graduating from high school five years ago, a typical day for Laurette meant waking up at 5am to prepare breakfast for the family.
 She taught from 8am-1pm, then went home to make lunch for the family before attending high school from 1:30-5pm.
-She completed her degree and graduated from high school two years ago, at age 26.
+She completed her degree and graduated from high school five years ago, at age 26.

-Sadly, Laurette’s mother died one year ago, and her 68-year-old father is very ill.
+Sadly, Laurette’s mother died three years ago, and her 70-year-old father is very ill.
 Laurette now lives in her childhood home and cares for her ailing father, her sister’s children, and her 3 younger siblings.
 Laurette is a brave breadwinner and caretaker for her family.
 But she would say: “It’s just life.”

 In addition to her commitment and talents as a teacher, Laurette runs a youth ministry for the parish, called Ti moun misyonè (Missionary Kids).
 They meet at the church on Saturday or Sunday afternoons.
 Always ready to serve, Laurette also conducts the church choir.